odinuv/web/en/apv/walkthrough/backend/index.md

 which makes the database driver switch into the mode in which it [*throws*](todo) an exception whenever an error occurs in operations.

-Second, I wrapped the whole code in a `try -- catch` statement.
-As the name suggest, the code inside `try -- catch` is executed normally unless an exception occurs.
+Second, I wrapped the whole code in a `try - catch` statement.
+As the name suggests, the code inside `try - catch` is executed normally unless an exception occurs.
 Whenever an exception occurs, the rest of the `try` code is skipped and the `catch` code is executed.
 In the `catch` code I catch exceptions of the [`PDOException`](http://php.net/manual/en/class.pdoexception.php) class -- those are exceptions thrown by the PDO database driver.
 The method `getMessage` of the exception object returns the actual error message returned by the database.

-The above `INSERT` statement can fail for many reasons, e.g
+The above `INSERT` statement can fail for many reasons, e.g.

-- database server is not available
+- the database server is not available
-- database credentials are wrong
+- the database credentials are wrong
-- inserted values are not allowed in the table (e.g. are too long)
+- the inserted values are not allowed in the table (e.g. are too long)
-- there is something wrong in with the database structure (e.g. table does not exist)
+- there is something wrong with the database structure (e.g. a table does not exist)
 - many others...

 Try to simulate some of the possible error conditions to make sure that the